gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 #### Effective headings

 Effective headings make it clear to readers which sections of a document are most relevant to their current tasks.
-The heading should directly reflect the result of any actions or summarize the content within the section.
+The heading should directly reflect any actions' results or summarize the section's content.

 Headings also give readers a good sense of progress while moving from one task to the next.